Active and Passive Audience Definition, Theory, Example & Difference

 4. Experiencers: Experiencers seek excitement, adventure, and variety in their lives.
 They are spontaneous, impulsive, and open to new experiences, often seeking out novel and unconventional products and activities.

 7. Makers: Makers are practical, hands-on individuals who value self-sufficiency, craftsmanship, and utility.
-They prefer functional, no-frills products that offer value and durability.
+They also prefer functional, no-frills products that offer value and durability.

 8. Survivors: Survivors are cautious, risk-averse consumers who prioritize security, safety, and basic needs.
 They are typically on fixed incomes or facing financial constraints, preferring low-cost, practical solutions to their needs.